Lebanon: Protesters take over ministries after deadly blast | DW | 08.08.2020

 Shots were heard and police fired tear gas as protesters in Beirut tried to break through to Lebanon's parliament building.
 Meanwhile, PM Hassan Diab says he will present a draft bill for early elections in the country.

-Lebanese protesters on Saturday stormed the country's foreign ministry as they vent anger against authorities over Tuesday’s deadly explosion in Beirut, which killed at least 158 people and injured hundreds.
+Lebanese protesters on Saturday stormed the country's Foreign Ministry as they vent anger against authorities over Tuesday's deadly explosion in Beirut, which killed at least 158 people and injured thousands.

 "We call on all the anguished Lebanese people to take to the streets to demand the prosecution of all the corrupt," appealing to the international community to boycott the government.